ankitmody/CSC-517-Slack-Bot/DESIGN.md

     [S2] Bot will return a curl command example to create a new repository.
          Asks the user if he wants it to execute the curl command.
     [S3] Bot will create a new repository.
-</code></pre>

-### Use Case 2: Example to Edit an Issue

-<pre><code>
- 1. Preconditions
-    User must have GitHub API token in system
- 2. Main Flow
-    User will request an example to edit an issue "123" for repository "XYZ"
- 3. Subflows
-    [S1] User provides repository name.
-User provides issue ID.
-    [S2] Bot will return a curl command example to edit an issue.
-         Asks the user if he wants it to execute the curl command.
-    [S3] Bot will allow the user to edit an issue with given issue ID and repository name.
-</code></pre>

 ### Use Case 3: Example to List events for an Issue